boltreskh/Almail/README.md

 - **Multi-language UI:** Instantly switch between Portuguese, English, and Spanish.
 All interface elements and system messages are translated.
 - **Improved Sidebar:** Sidebar can be toggled on/off and highlights the active conversation.
 - **Accessibility & UX:** Enhanced keyboard navigation, tooltips, and focus management for a better user experience.
-- **Security:** No sensitive Mercado Pago data is stored or processed by the AI.
+- **Security:** No sensitive Mercado Libre or Mercado Pago data is stored or processed by the AI.

 ## 🗖️ Technologies